AidanCooper/gym-forecasting/README.md

 sess = start_gym_session(username="your_email@provider.com", password="your_PIN")
 ```

-A comprehensive list of 209 TheGym branchs ids, required or fetching data from TheGym's API can be loadead
+A comprehensive list of 209 TheGym branchs ids (required for fetching data from TheGym's API) can be loadead

 ```python
 # retrieve dictionary of branch:id pairs for 209 TheGym branches